altunenes/sorceress/docs/explanations of illusions.md

 ![pareidolia](./assets/gabor_patch.png)

 Face pareidolia is a phenomenon in which people see faces in random objects.
+Pareidolia is the phenomenon of perceiving a pattern or meaning where none exists.
+It is a type of illusion, and it is thought to be a result of the brain's tendency to try to make sense of random or ambiguous stimuli.
+Our brains are constantly bombarded with sensory information, and they are very good at organizing and interpreting this information in a way that makes sense to us.
+Sometimes, however, our brains can interpret random or meaningless stimuli as being meaningful, which can result in pareidolia.
+For example, if you see a cloud that looks like a face, your brain may interpret it as a face even though it is just a random arrangement of water droplets.
+This is because your brain is trying to make sense of the information it is receiving, and it is using its knowledge of faces to do so.

 I have created this illusion accidentally.
 I was trying to create a Gabor patch and I was trying to add some noise to the image with Gabor coefficients.
 But I saw a face while I working on it.
 So I re-designed the code and add into the sorceress :)

 ## 29-Grids2